Dhani Harrison: Film composing

 In between working on albums, Harrison, along with Paul Hicks, began their film composing partnership scoring the 2013 film Beautiful Creatures.
 In 2014, they scored the film Learning to Drive and the television series The Divide.
-In 2016, they composed music for the Amazon Video television series Good Girls Revolt and continue scoring the WGN TV series Outsiders.
+In 2016, they composed music for the Amazon Video television series Good Girls Revolt, the film, Seattle Road, and the WGN TV series Outsiders.

-More recently, Harrison wrote and recorded the title song for the Netflix original series Dogs and, along with Paul Hicks, scored the four-part HBO documentary series The Case Against Adnan Syed and the 2020 RZA movie Cut Throat City.
+More recently, Harrison wrote and recorded the title song for the Netflix original series Dogs and, along with Paul Hicks, scored the four-part HBO documentary series The Case Against Adnan Syed, the 2020 RZA movie Cut Throat City and the sci-fi romance movie Futra Days in 2024.